AdBOOST/documentation/_posts/2017-02-26-external-advertiser-accounts.md

 {% include image_tag.html url="/images/advertiser_accounts/AdBoostAdWordsConnect.png" alt="AdBoost AdWords Connect" style="height:300px;" %}

-**AdWords Account** is a selectbox, where you can choose one of emails that has been connected to your current AdBoost account (you probably want to choose your current email, that you have verified in previous step)
+**AdWords Account** <a name="adwordsOauth"></a> is a selectbox, where you can choose one of emails that have been connected to your current AdBoost account.
+You probably want to choose your current email, that you might have verified in the previous steps.
+If you have not, you can still make so by clicking the <i class="fa fa-plus"></i> icon.
+This will connect your current e-mail (the one you used to log in) with Google OAUTH.

 **AdWords ID** is an identifier of your AdWords account.
 If you do not have one yet, you can create it at: <a href="https://adwords.google.com/" target="_blank">adwords.google.com</a> Afterwards, you can find your AdWords ID in the part of AdWords interface displayed on the screen below.